Skip to main content

 Required vs optional

-Mark fields as required when the Unitool cannot function without them.
+Mark fields as required when the Unitool can’t function without them.
 Optional fields have sensible defaults in your code:

 Secrets